Facebook revamps privacy policy in heels of scandal

 Among Wednesday’s changes: Facebook has added a section explaining that it collects people’s contact information if they choose to “upload, sync or import” this to the service.
 This may include users’ address books on their phones, as well as their call logs and text histories.
 The new policy says Facebook may use this data to help “you and others find people you may know.”

 The previous policy did not mention call logs or text histories.
 Several users were surprised to learn recently that Facebook had been collecting information about whom they texted or called and for how long, though not the actual contents of text messages.
-It seemed to have been done without explicit consent, though Facebook says it only collected such data from Android users who specifically allowed it to do so — for instance, by agreeing to permissions when installing Facebook.
+It seemed to have been done without explicit consent, though Facebook says it collected such data only from Android users who specifically allowed it to do so — for instance, by agreeing to permissions when installing Facebook.

+Facebook also adds clarification that local laws could affect what it does with “sensitive” data on people, such as information about a user’s race or ethnicity, health, political views or even trade union membership.
+This and other information, the new policy states, “could be subject to special protections under the laws of your country.”
+But it means the company is unlikely to apply stricter protections to countries with looser privacy laws — such as the U.S., for example.
+Facebook has always had regional differences in policies, and the new document makes that clearer.

 The new policy also makes it clear that WhatsApp and Instagram are part of Facebook and abide by the same privacy policy as their parent.
 The two were not mentioned in the previous policy.
 While WhatsApp still doesn’t show advertisements, Instagram long has, and the policy consolidation could be a sign of things to come for WhatsApp as well.